opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - Required for: Storage site and Global site
     - Required by: [critwall](#configuration-critwall), [fenwick](#configuration-fenwick), [luskan](#configuration-luskan), [minoc](#configuration-minoc), [ratik](#configuration-ratik), [raven](#configuration-raven), [ringhold](#configuration-ringhold), [tantar](#configuration-tantar)
-    - The database will be accessed by all SI site services and applications, so must be reachable from wherever you deploy your containers.
+    - The database will be accessed by all local SI site services and applications, so must be reachable from wherever you deploy your containers for that site.
     - Storage Inventory services have been tested with postgres 12.3.
 Newer versions will likely work as well.
     - As the content in the database grows, you'll need to think about its storage requirements.
 For the PG data and indices, this is roughly 1KB/artifact (storage site) or 1.5KB/artifact (global site)